ZhengyaoJiang/PGPortfolio/README.md

-This is the orinal implementation of our paper, A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)), together with a toolkit of portfolio management research.
+This is the original implementation of our paper, A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)), together with a toolkit of portfolio management research.

 * The deep reinforcement learning framework is the core part of the library.
 The method is basically the policy gradient on immediate reward.